CodeRaising/coderaising/homepage.md

 ## Launch day and prizes

-At the end of the CodeRaising, teams official launch their projects.
+At the end of the CodeRaising, teams officially launch their projects.
 We will make sure to get some local tech new coverages for the projects post-launch.

 Please edit this below; just a new idea ->